 - ½ teaspoon baking soda

 - 3 ripe bananas , around 1 cup mashed

 - 1 teaspoon vanilla extract

-- In a bowl, mash the bananas into a fine puree.
-Then add the rest of the wet ingredients and whisk just to combine.
+- In another bowl, mash the bananas into a fine puree.
+Then add in coconut oil, honey, eggs, and vanilla extract and whisk until everything is well combined.

 - Pour the dry ingredients mixture into the wet ingredients bowl.
 Whisk and mix everything well.
 Now add in the chocolate chips and mix until everything is well combined.